 $500 and under

 If you’re shopping for a coffee snob who wants the absolute best of the best, this Technivorm Moccamaster would be an excellent place to look.
-Writer Maxine Builder says, “It’s a gold standard drip coffee maker that’s as easy to use as a regular Mr. Coffee but makes coffee that tastes a million times better.”
+Maxine says, “It’s a gold standard drip coffee maker that’s as easy to use as a regular Mr. Coffee but makes coffee that tastes a million times better.”

 When money is no object

 This is not just any plaid jacket — the wool is sourced from an Italian mill near Florence.
 Choose next day shipping for it to arrive in time for Christmas Eve.

 Order these citrus-y Prada ski pants with 2-day shipping and they will arrive just in time.